Medical claims adjudication: Understanding how claims are processed

 Other reasons for claims denial

-Other reasons for denying medical claims are the following:
+Other reasons for denial include the following:

 How to optimize the medical claims adjudication process